 Henry David Thoreau’s classic Walden, or, A Life in the Woods is required reading in many classrooms today.
-But when it was first published—on this day in 1854—it sold just around 300 copies a year.
+But when it was first published—on August 9, 1854—it sold just around 300 copies a year.

 The American transcendentalist writer’s work is a first-person account of his experimental time of simple living at Walden Pond in Concord, Massachusetts, starting in 1845, for two years and two months.
 The book explores Thoreau’s views on nature, politics and philosophy.